sydney-rd/ugly-soup/README.md

 # UglySoup

+One of my favorite projects, Ugly Soup allows you to seamlessly download files from any URL of your choosing.

 Enter a URL, pick a filetype, filename, and a location for the files to be stored, and using BeautifulSoup, the filetype will be extracted from the URL and saved to the location chosen.
+You can also run -h for help.

 # Install BeautifulSoup